gilgulgamesh/ThinkJuliaTurtles.jl/README.md

 # ThinkJuliaTurtles.jl

-A terminal-based turtle graphics package for working through the [Think Julia](https://BenLauwens.github.io/ThinkJulia.jl/latest/book.html) book.
-Replaces the broken `ThinkJulia.jl` / Luxor turtle graphics with a UnicodePlots-based alternative that actually works on modern Julia.
+A terminal-based turtle graphics package for working through the [Think Julia](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html) book.
+Replaces the broken `ThinkJulia.jl` / Luxor turtle graphics with a UnicodePlots-based alternative that works on modern Julia.

+Made mostly with LLM.
+I'll test and improve it as i follow the book... and learn julia

 ## Installation